RowanDurrant/horrible.plots/README.md

-# horrible.plots
-R package for making really awful plots
+# horrible.plots: an R package for making really awful scatter plots

 Have you ever wanted to make just an awful looking plot?
 Well this package is for you!